-But sadly, that’s where my complements end.
-While season one set a high bar on multiple levels, the second season dragged under the weight of directionless plots, out-of-nowhere gore, an overly-serious tone, and too many baddies trying to command the screen, so much so that the second season’s “rise” and “wrath” of the villains felt more like a tidal wave.
-So after serious contemplation, I decided to put my viewership on indefinite hiatus, which is why you won’t be seeing any further episode reviews.
+But sadly, that’s where my complements now end as the second season dragged under the weight of directionless plots, out-of-nowhere gore, an overly-serious tone, and too many baddies trying to command the screen, so much so that the second season’s “rise of the villains” felt more like a tidal wave.
+So I decided to put my viewership on indefinite hiatus, which is why you won’t be seeing any further episode reviews.

 But for all of the time I spent looking into “Gotham,” I didn’t want to just leave it at that.
 So allow me to divulge into some final analysis for old time’s sake.
 (Please note these are my opinions and are intended to be constructively critical, not mean-spirited.)

 That’s not to say “Gotham”‘s lead character, Jim Gordon, is boring or colorless as Ben McKenzie offered up a consistently good performance.
 Having said that, “Gotham” isn’t so much a show about Batman and his future baddies but more like The Jim Gordon Hour.
-For the most part, I was okay with this going in as the show’s premise wasn’t so much about the boy who would become the Dark Knight but the city itself – as if Gotham itself was a character – and for that it worked but up to a point.
-Bruce Wayne can seem more like a background figure at times (albeit he appeared to assume a more front-and-center role as season two progressed) and I wished that wasn’t so.
+For the most part, I was okay with this going in as the show’s premise wasn’t so much about the boy who would become the Dark Knight but the city itself – as if Gotham was a character – and for that it worked but up to a point.
+Bruce Wayne can seem more like a background figure at times and I wished that wasn’t so.
 In my mind, he should have been the show’s constant central figure, not Jim Gordon.
 After all, when I think of Batman I think of, well, Batman and his sundry baddies (Penguin, the Riddler, Catwoman, the Joker, etc.).
 But Jim Gordon, not so much.

 2. Stuff and Things

-“Gotham” also stumbled into some plotting issues where stuff and things sure do happen, but as to what end and why I’m left to question.
-For as much as this pains me to say – and I, by no means, am implying any disrespect to the show’s writers – “Gotham”‘s stories progressed from being tightly structured to becoming sloppy, even to the point of introducing seemingly crucial elements but not bothering to address any proverbial elephants in the room.
-(For instance, why was Barbara deranged and initially bent on wanting Jim dead?
-I’ve addressed this at length in my season two reviews, episode eight in particular, but it’s a good example of less than clean plotting.)
-This has been my principle complaint with season two – it lacks both long-term and short-term plots.
+“Gotham” also stumbled into plotting issues where stuff and things happen, but as to what end and why I’m left to question.
+“Gotham”‘s stories progressed from being tightly structured to becoming sloppy, even to the point of introducing seemingly crucial elements but not bothering to address any proverbial elephants in the room.
+This has been another principle complaint with season two as it lacks both long-term and short-term plots.
 While each episode showcases any number of short-term storyarcs, they don’t point towards any long-term outcomes.
 Hence, it just becomes stuff and things.
 Sometimes it’s interesting stuff and things, but stuff and things aren’t synonymous with plotting and story advancement.

-And it’s not just Penguin who suffered from directionless plots – the same can be said for the rest of “Gotham”‘s characters: their short-term arcs are evident in that they do stuff and things in any given episode, but where are they going?
+And it’s not just Penguin who has suffered from directionless plots as the same can be said for the rest of “Gotham”‘s characters: their short-term arcs are evident in that they do stuff and things in any given episode, but where are they going?
 What’s the goal that they’re working towards?
-What’s the point behind all of the stuff and things that they do?
+What’s the point behind all of the stuff and things they do?
 What will be the ultimate payoff?
-The only character with any sense of direction in season two seemed to be Bruce Wayne, who eventually pounded the pavement to solve his parent’s murder and uncover murky secrets about Wayne Enterprises.
+The only character with any sense of direction in season two seemed to be Bruce Wayne, who pounded the pavement to solve his parent’s murder and uncover murky secrets about Wayne Enterprises.
 Personally, I like to have some sort of idea of where I’m headed to in a story.
-I don’t want to know everything, but a nudge in the right direction is beneficial in terms of looking at the story as a big picture that’s comprised of smaller snapshots.
+I don’t need to know everything up front, but a nudge in the right direction is beneficial in terms of looking at the story as a big picture comprised of smaller snapshots.
 Just because a story is operating under a theme or premise or that we’re told a character is going to become “badder” (not a word, I know) or “darker” aren’t enough.
-If there’s no potential payoff or no rhyme or reason to it all, it’s just stuff – and things.
+If there’s no payoff or no rhyme or reason to it all, it’s just stuff – and things.

 3. Into Darkness

-As a fiction writer myself, I agree that not every story should be constantly cheerful.
-The world can be a dark place where death is inevitable and people choose to do wrong things.
-The best fiction doesn’t try to sugarcoat this but doesn’t tend to wallow in despair either.
-The Lord of the Rings, the Harry Potter series, and The Hunger Games trilogy immediately come to my mind as examples of how fiction can tackle dark subject matter but also contrast it with the good that life has to offer.
+As a writer myself, I agree that not every story should be constantly cheerful.
+The best fiction doesn’t try to sugarcoat life but doesn’t tend to wallow in despair either.
+The Lord of the Rings, the Harry Potter series, and The Hunger Games trilogy immediately come to mind as examples of how fiction can tackle dark subject matter but also contrast it with the good that life has to offer.
 These stories, and others like them, show readers that evil, sin, and death don’t always reign supreme and don’t conquer all.

 Hence becomes another issue I took with “Gotham” – the show steadily became darker, both in tone and its sense of morality.
-At first, I got used to the dimly lit locales and police procedural formula where violence was expected, even necessary at times.
-However, the show’s usual cops-and-robbers/mob movie-style shootouts and stabbings eventually encompassed darker means of death and bodily harm, from hacked off limbs; to plucked out eyeballs; to decapitated heads; to gnawed-out jugulars; to torture-esque scenes; to even violence against women where male characters torment, torture, fight, and kill female characters.
-“Gotham” seems content to push the boundaries of its TV-14 rating; and while this doesn’t bother me so much on a visual level (other than the male-versus-female violence), it does concern me on a contextual level.
+At first, I got used to the dimly lit locales and police procedural formula where violence was expected, even necessary, at times.
+However, the show’s usual cops-and-robbers/mob movie-style shootouts and stabbings eventually encompassed darker means of death and bodily harm.
+“Gotham” seems content to push the boundaries of its TV-14 rating; and while this doesn’t bother me so much on a visual level, it does concern me on a contextual level.

 Thus, if characters do something wrong, their sins should eventually bring punishment (provided they don’t repent of their wrongs), not just happen without context or consequence.
 While violence in general doesn’t bother me, its context and nature can as “Gotham” became increasingly darker and veering further away from any source of moral light.